aws/eks-anywhere/docs/content/en/docs/clustermgmt/cluster-upgrades/vsphere-and-cloudstack-upgrades.md

 When triggering a workload cluster upgrade after upgrading the management cluster, please keep in mind that it will not only apply your changes in the workload cluster spec, but also any new improvements included in the new EKS Anywhere controller that was upgraded on the management cluster.
 The changes in the EKS Anywhere controller can trigger a machine rollout on the workload cluster during upgrade, even if the changes to the workload cluster spec didn't require one (for example, scaling down a worker node group).

+Starting with EKS Anywhere v0.18, the `image`/`template` should include the Kubernetes version (either `Cluster.Spec.KubernetesVersion` or `Cluster.Spec.WorkerNodeGroupConfiguration[].KubernetesVersion` in the case of modular upgrades).
+For example, if the Kubernetes version is 1.24, the `image`/`template` must include 1.24, 1_24, 1-24 or 124.
 {{% /alert %}}

 ### Prepare DHCP IP addresses pool